redsk/neo_concept/README.md

 Neo_Concept
 -----------

-This software helps to import the ConceptNet dataset (version tested: 5.3) to neo4j 2.2.
+This software imports the ConceptNet Knowledge Base (version tested: 5.3) into neo4j 2.2.2.
 This project was inspired by [a post from Max De Marzi](http://maxdemarzi.com/2013/05/13/knowledge-bases-in-neo4j/) who also provided [the original software](https://github.com/maxdemarzi/neo_concept).

 This rewrite does not use the [Bloom filter](http://en.wikipedia.org/wiki/Bloom_filter) anymore as according to ConceptNet wiki [the uri is unique among assertions](https://github.com/commonsense/conceptnet5/wiki/Edges) and [the provided CSV files](http://conceptnet5.media.mit.edu/downloads/current/) provide a list of assertions.